TabularEditor/TabularEditorDocs/te3/other/roadmap.md

 Below is an overview of major new features to be shipped with Tabular Editor 3 updates in the short- to long term:

 # [Planned 2024](#tab/PlannedQ4)

-- More Daxscilla code refactoring options and automatic suggestions (for example, replace identical subexpressions with a variable)
-- TMDL GA Support
-- Diagram Improvements
+- Data Refresh View Improvements
-- GA of DAX Optimizer Integration
+- Power Query (M) Highlighting

 ## Shipped in 2024
 ✅ DAX Debugger Locals Enhancement